 Your baby at Week 2

-At this stage, you baby is just a ball of cells.
+At 2 weeks pregnant, you baby is just a ball of cells.
 It has an inner cell mass which will develop into the embryo, a fluid-filled cavity which will become the amniotic sac, and an outer cell mass grows into the placenta.

 Pregnancy symptoms at Week 2?